SIM Subject Interface Module

 A banana jack located on the back of the SIM provides connection to common ground.
-The PZA or PZD gizmos allow you to float that ground connection on individual logical amplifiers.
+The PZA, PZD, and IZV gizmos in Synapse allow you to float that ground connection on individual sub-amplifiers / sub-stimulators.

-A cable kit is also provided to ensure cables used with the external ground are suitable for this use.
+An external grounding cable kit is included with the SIM.
 Each kit includes: one male banana plug to male banana plug pass through and one male banana plug to alligator clip pass through.
 These cables also include ferrite beads to remove any potential RF noise that might travel through the cable.
 For best results position the ferrite bead close to the source of the RF noise.

-The SIM neurodigitizer features a 32 Amp-hour Lithium ion battery pack.
+The SIM features a 32 Amp-hour Lithium ion battery pack.

 Charging the Batteries

-Operate the neurodigitizer with the charging cable disconnected.
-An external battery pack (PZ-BAT) or external charger and extra battery is available to provide longer battery life for extended recording sessions.
-See and .
+Operate the SIM with the charging cable disconnected.
+An external battery pack (PZ-BAT) or external charger and extra battery (PZ5-BAT) is available for longer battery life and extended recording sessions.
+See PZ-BAT and PZ5-BAT.